Local sleep episodes during wakefulness

 Slow wave sleep is thought to be the time when neurons perform cellular maintenance .
 Recently, it has been shown that similar local sleep episodes can be observed in awake rodents .
-Using scalp electroencephalography (EEG), local sleep episodes have also been studied in awake humans after a period of sleep deprivation .
+Using scalp electroencephalography (EEG), local sleep-like events have also been studied in awake humans after a period of sleep deprivation .